openfga/rfcs/20231212-modular-models.md

   - Requires a more comprehensive PR process where all teams need to be involved.
   - The model can become large and difficult to understand.
-  - It's likely that the authorization model can't be part of the same repository as the code that uses it.

 ### Enable different applications to perform different actions in different modules